skuid/skuid-labs/CONTRIBUTING.md

 ## How do I contribute?

-If you've got an experiment you'd like to submit, go ahead, clone this repository and submit a pull request!
-We just ask that you do the following:
+If you've got an experiment you'd like to submit, fork this repository and submit a pull request (PR)!

+If you're unfamiliar with how to do this, read [GitHub's Forking Projects guide](https://guides.github.com/activities/forking/).

+We do ask that your submission follow our general code and structure guidelines:

 - Ensure that your file names are **[camelCase](https://en.wikipedia.org/wiki/Camel_case)**.
 - Create a folder for your experiment in the proper directory.